-FORM 10-Q (Mark One) ☑ Quarterly report pu • • • ☐ Transition Report I For the transition period from to) 95-2119684 (I.R.S.
-Employer Quarterly report pursuant to Section 13 or 15(d) of the Securities Exchange Act of For the quarterly period ended April 29, 2018 or Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of For the transition period from to Commission File Number 1-6395 SEMTECH CORPORATIO (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 200 Flynn Road, Camarillo, California, 93012-8790 (Address of principal executive offices, Zip Code) Registrant's telephone number, including area code: (805) 498-211 cate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) on g the preceding 12 months (or for such shorter period that the registrant was required to file such reports), an intements for the past 90 days.
-Yes Solon Cate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, i ubmitted and posted pursuant to Rule 405 of Regulation S-T (8232.405 of this chapter) during the preceding registrant was required to submit and post such files).
-Yes Solon cate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer ging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting caule 12b-2 of the Exchange Act.
-Ge accelerated filer Do not check if a smaller reporting company) Smalle (Address of principal executive offices, Zip Code) during the preceding 12 months (c or for such shorter period that the registrant was required to fil be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) dur e definitions of "large accelerated filer," "accelerated filer," "s Large accelerated filer X Accelerated filer Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company with any new or Indicate by check mark whether th e registrant is a shell company (as defined in Rule 12b-2 of th ne Exchange Act): Yes □ No 区 1 00 01 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 C 104 701
+FORM 10-Q (Mark One) ☑ Quarterly report pu rsuant to Section 13 or 15(d) of the Securities Ex For the quarterly period ended July 29 or 9 ☐ Transition Report I Pursuant to Section 13 or 15(d) of the Securities E For the transition period from to Commission File Number 1-6395 1 SEMTECH CORPOR Delaware 95-2119684 other jurisdiction of ion or organization) (I.R.S.
+Employer Identification No.) 200 Flynn Road, Camarillo, California, 93 (Address of principal executive offices, Zip Registrant's telephone number, including area cod Code) e registrant (1) has filed all reports required to be filed by Sec r for such shorter period that the registrant was required to file Yes 🗵 No 🗆 be submitted and posted pursuant e registrant has submitted electronically and posted on its corto Rule 405 of Regulation S-T ($\S232.405$ of this chapter) durnit and post such files).
+Yes \square No \square e registrant is a large accelerated filer, an accelerated filer, a needefinitions of "large accelerated filer," "accelerated filer," "st. Large accelerated filer X Accelerated filer Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company ndicate by check mark if the registrant has elected not to use t ards provided pursuant to Section 13(a) of the Exchange Act. with any new or Indicate by check mark whether th e registrant is a shell company (as defined in Rule 12b-2 of th ne Exchange Act): Yes □ No 区 Number of shares of Common Stoc k, \$0.01 par value per share, outstanding at August 24, 2018: : 66,222,077

-SEMTECH CORPORATION INDEX TO FORM 10-Q FOR THE QUARTER ENDED APRIL 29, 2018
+SEMTECH CORPORATION INDEX TO FORM 10-Q FOR THE QUARTER ENDED JULY 29, 2018

 PART I - FINANCIAL INFORMATION 3

 ITEM 1.
 Financial Statements 5

 ITEM 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 31
+Management's Discussion and Analysis of Financial Condition and Results of Operations 29

 ITEM 3.
 Quantitative and Qualitative Disclosures About Market Risk 39

 ITEM 4.
 Controls and Procedures 39

 PART II - OTHER INFORMATION 40

 ITEM 1.
 Legal Proceedings 40

 ITEM 1A.
 Risk Factors 40

 ITEM 2.
 Unregistered Sales of Equity Securities and Use of Proceeds 40

 ITEM 3.
 Defaults Upon Senior Securities 40

 ITEM 4.
 Mine Safety Disclosures 40

 ITEM 5.
 Other Information 41

 ITEM 6.
 Exhibits 41

 2